chaoge525/soafee_demo/documentation/manual/validation.rst

 |    See `Container Engine Environment Clean-Up`_
 |  ``CE_TEST_GUEST_VM_NAME``: defines the Xen domain name and Hostname of the
     Guest VM
-|    Only available when running the tests on an EWAOL virtualization image
+|    Only available when running the tests on an EWAOL virtualization
+     distribution image
 |    Represents the target Guest VM to test when executing the suite on the
      Control VM
 |    Default: ``${EWAOL_GUEST_VM_HOSTNAME}1``